 What is Google Fred?
 Google Fred is an algorithm update that targets black-hat tactics tied to aggressive monetization.
 This includes an overload on ads, low-value content, and little added user benefits.
 This does not mean all sites hit by the Google Fred update are dummy sites created for ad revenue, but (as Barry Schwartz noted in his observations of Google Fred) the majority of websites affected were content sites that have a large amount of ads and seem to have been created for the purpose of generating revenue over solving a user’s problem.

-For expert advice and readings Search Engine Journal:
+For in depth readings on these topics, Search Engine Journal:

 Most of these updates are so slight that they go completely unnoticed.
 However, on occasion, the search engine rolls out major algorithmic updates that significantly impact the SERPs such as: